-The integrated design of the B.Ed. program components and courses gives students an opportunity to develop the knowledge, skills and attributes (KSAs) of the Teaching Quality Standards of Alberta.
+The integrated design of the B.Ed. program components and courses gives students an opportunity to develop the competencies of the Teaching Quality Standards of Alberta which provides a framework for the preparation, professional growth, supervision and evaluation of all teachers.